 3.2 Mast attachment

 Some Seldén forestay attachment options are shown below, illustrating the rules and exceptions.
-For H dimensions, see Table 3.2.2.
+For H dimensions, see table 3.3.3.

-connect the stay with a toggle to give full articulation.
+Forestay attachment on masthead rigs: always connect the stay with a toggle to give full articulation.